5 Trainer-Approved Arm Exercises To Do While You’re Walking

 The best arm exercises to do while walking

-"This movement imitates a bicep curl you might traditionally do in a fitness class or at the gym, so it’s something super intuitive to do while you're moving your lower body and getting the heart rate up," says Speir.
+"This movement imitates a bicep curl you might traditionally do in a fitness class or at the gym, so it’s something super intuitive to do while you're moving your lower body and getting the heart rate up," Speir says.
 "It reminds you to keep the shoulders pulled back and down, and the core engaged, which is so helpful when walking.
 Even if you're doing this without any added weight, the action will strengthen and tone the biceps, shoulders, lats, and traps.”

 Additionally, it's important to remember that a strength training move can be beneficial without feeling like the hardest, heaviest move ever.
 This is a great example of that.